 - Seek all medical help recommended by your doctors.

-Since 1962 we have weathered challenging times together.
-We have been protecting our neighbors in Southwest Florida for nearly 60 years, and we will continue to provide uninterrupted legal support through virtual services now available that include video conferencing and telephone consultations.
+Since 1962, we have weathered challenging times together.
+Our legal firm has been protecting our neighbors in Southwest Florida for nearly 60 years.
+We will continue to provide uninterrupted legal support through virtual services now available that include video conferencing and telephone consultations.
 Upon engaging our services, we offer secure electronic document signing and execution.

 Our priority, as always, is the safety of the community and our neighbors.
 Our hearts go out to everyone affected by the coronavirus (COVID–19) pandemic.